- J.D., University of Southern California, 1995, Order of the Coif

-URS Corporation — represented contractor in connection with claims for personal injury arising from clean-up of numerous military bases and disposal of military ordnance.
+URS Corporation — represented contractor in connection with claims for personal injury arising from project for disposal of ordnance at military sites.

 Parsons Engineering Science, Inc. — represented contractor in prosecution of claims against laboratory subconsultant for breach of contract, negligence and fraud in connection with testing of environmental samples.